Today (Friday May 22) marks the second anniversary of GreenSportsBlog.

 - Stadia and arenas with on-site solar (and, to a lesser extent, wind).
-Per a February, 2015 article in CleanTechnica, the number of solar panels at pro stadium and arena sites grew 10X between 2007 and 2014.
+Per a February, 2015 article in CleanTechnica, the number of solar panels at pro stadium and arena sites grew ten times between 2007 and 2014.

-- Increasing number of stadia arenas hosting Zero-Waste (i.e. diversion from landfill of 90% or more of waste) games.
-Hard data isn’t available as yet, but anecdotally trend towards Zero-Waste games is clear over the past 2 years.
+- Increasing number of stadia arenas hosting Zero-Waste (i.e. diversion from landfill of 90 percent or more of waste) games.
+Hard data isn’t available as yet, but anecdotally trend towards Zero-Waste games is clear over the past two years.

 - The NHL’s Carbon Neutral 2014-2015 season, the first ever by a major sports league.
 It’s a safe bet that the NHL will not be alone for long.

 - Growing attendance at the Green Sports Alliance Summit from 2010 (200 showed up) – 2015 (800 are expected)